CarexNigra/event-collector/README.md

 {"level": "INFO", "timestamp": "2024-11-11T21:15:35.925139+00:00", "app": {"name": "event-collector", "releaseId": "undefined", "message": "(4) Saving.
 JSON file saved to MinIO at: 2023/12/2/15/9670bd8f-2f53-4a01-8041-26662d563bec_1701530942.json", "extra": null}}
 ```

+5. Check that events batch is written to a file in minIO
+    * open minIO UI in your browser: `http://localhost:9001/login`
+    * enter your credentials (the same you have as environment variables)
+    * go to the `consumed_events` bucket, open all nested folders and verify that there is a newly created .json file there
+    * NOTE: If you want to see several files, consider sending events with different `received_at` values

 ## Testing
 * Static + style checks, and tests: `make battery`